 Abduzeedo is another of those, where you'll find design inspiration roundups which are a must-see for the designer who wants to stay on top of trends and know what's the latest and greatest stuff around.

-Oh, I love the minimalistic design of this site so very much.
+Oh, I do love the minimalistic design of this site so very much.

 36. Programmable Web